-As a reminder, for women 4-5 drinks in a single session and 5-6 for men, is considered HEAVY drinking.
+As a reminder, for women 4-5 drinks in a single session and 5-6 for men, are considered HEAVY drinking.
 If that sounds like you several days per week, then I’m extra glad you’re here.

 Heavy drinking shrinks the size of the hippocampus in your brain.
 This is the region responsible for embedded memories.
 If you drink too much in one sitting, your hippocampus could shut off temporarily causing what is commonly referred to as a blackout.

 Ladies, there’s even worse news for us.
 Our brains are particularly susceptible to alcohol-related memory loss and shrinkage.

 The only way to reverse this damage is to quit or severely cut back on alcohol.
 After seven days of abstinence from alcohol, you’ll begin to see new cell growth in the hippocampus which really starts to take off around week four or five.